 Abel Tesfaye, known to the world as superstar The Weeknd, has two thrones.
-As a pop artist, he’s become a global phenomenon and had a colossal impact on the 2014-7 charts.
-Often, Earned It, The Hills, Can’t Feel My Face, Low Life, Starboy, I Feel It Coming – chances are you know most, if not all of these.
+As a pop artist, he’s become a global phenomenon and had a colossal impact on the charts.
+His last few years reads almost as a Greatest Hits – Often, Earned It, The Hills, Can’t Feel My Face, Low Life, Starboy, I Feel It Coming.

 Which is why this EP is so special.
 My Dear Melancholy is a half-return to Weeknd’s original form, evoking the same heart-wrenching tone as Trilogy and Kiss Land whilst maintaining the gloss of his latest work.
 Indeed, it feels more like a synthesis, a fusion of the old and new that takes the best of both.
 Whilst not as dark as Trilogy, it evokes the same atmosphere, albeit with a glitzy pop touch on tracks such as Wasted Times and Hurt You.

 Now, I’m not usually one to promote focusing analysis of an album around its context, but in this case, context is almost inseparable.
 Tesfaye is fresh off a breakup with fellow musician Selena Gomez, who swiftly returned to ex-boyfriend Justin Bieber after the couple split last October.
 As such, much of this EP is laced in a mix of longing, despondency and venom, a blend that perfectly encapsulates the ‘broken man’ that Abel’s lyrics paint him to be.